I tell Sue that The Ark is only two episodes long. I hope the risk to my own personal safety will be worth it…

 Sue shrugs.

 Sue: It was short.
 That’s something, I guess.
-The direction was pretty good – it’s just a shame the camera operators weren’t up to the task: they kept banging into everything – although, to be fair, sometimes the director didn’t cut when he should have – this scene with the Monoid driving the airport luggage buggy away at a snail’s pace is a perfect example.
-And the bit in episode one, where Steven almost suffocates Dodo, is another.
+The direction was pretty good – it’s just a shame the camera operators weren’t up to the task; they kept banging into things.
+Although, to be fair, sometimes the director didn’t cut away when he should.
+This scene with the Monoid driving an airport luggage buggy away at a snail’s pace is a perfect example.
+And the bit in episode one, where Steven almost suffocated Dodo, is another.
 But the main problem I have with this story is that it didn’t go anywhere.
 What was the point of it all?
-But it was enjoyable enough, I suppose, so I’ll give it -
+But it was enjoyable enough, I suppose, so I’ll give it:

 5/10